spencertipping/caterwaul-splunge/splunge.md

 # Introduction

-Splunge is a charting library that consists of three layers.
-The lowest level contains vector-space transformations that are used to turn stacked bar charts into circularly-tessellated rings.
+Splunge is a charting library that consists of two layers.
+The lower level contains vector-space transformations that are used to turn stacked bar charts into circularly-tessellated rings.
 This layer also inverse-transforms mouse coordinates.
 (Not all transformations use triangles; rectangles can be transformed into arcs in certain situations.)

-The next layer up manages the physics of graph display.
-This involves modeling all of the view transformations as objects with mass and velocity, and using gravitational fields to pull them into the right places.
-Above this is the data interpretation layer, which assigns objects to data elements and puts them into a rectangular vector space.
-This layer is responsible for slicing unstructured data into lists of stacked bar-trees.

     caterwaul.module('splunge', ':all', function ($) {
       ($.splunge(data) = $.splunge.create(data)) /-$.merge/ wcapture [